 "NuLegacy Gold's hole RHB12-006 intersected several zones of oxidized gold mineralization in the Central Mineralized Zone (CMZ) of the Red Hill Project.
-Most notable is a near-surface 90 foot oxidized intercept (27.4 meters) of 1.4 grams gold/T, including 35 feet (10.7 meters) of 2.6 g/T.
+Most notable is a near-surface 90 foot oxidized intercept (27.4 meters) of 1.4 grams gold/t, including 35 feet (10.7 meters) of 2.6 g/T.

-The results of this vertical reverse circulation hole indicate the discovery of significant near-surface high-grade oxide gold mineralization that is likely the north westerly extension of the previously identified gold mineralization in the CMZ.
-Historic drilling at the CMZ outlined a modest mineralized zone with grades up to 1-2 grams gold/T. RHB12-005 was drilled to the east and returned anomalous gold.
+The results of this vertical reverse circulation hole indicate the discovery of significant near-surface oxide gold mineralization that is likely the north westerly extension of the previously identified gold mineralization in the CMZ.
+Historic drilling at the CMZ outlined a modest mineralized zone with grades up to 1-2 grams gold/t.
+Drilling in November, 2012, further extended this zone of mineralisation.
+RHB12-008 returned 28.9 meters of 1.01 g/T gold.

-"We are very pleased with the gold assay results of hole RHB12-006", says Dr. Roger Steininger, NuLegacy's COO, "We will now focus on expeditiously delineating what could potentially be a large high grade near-surface oxidized zone of gold mineralization"."
+"We are very pleased with the gold assay results of holes RHB12-006 and RHB 12-008", says Dr. Roger Steininger, NuLegacy's COO, "We will now focus on expeditiously delineating what could potentially be a large high grade near-surface oxidized zone of gold mineralization"."

 The close proximity to the major deposits of the Cortez trend and the analogous nature to their geology was the basis for the three separate option agreements with Barrick Gold Exploration Inc., Miranda U.S.A.
-Inc. (two properties) and Idaho Resources Corp., to consolidate the 116 square km Red Hill Project in the well-established Cortez Segment of the Battle Mountain-Eureka gold trend of Nevada.
+Inc. (two properties - now terminated) and Idaho Resources Corp., to consolidate the 116 square km (now 104 square km) Red Hill Project in the well-established Cortez Segment of the Battle Mountain-Eureka gold trend of Nevada.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE SIX-MONTH PERIOD ENDED SEPTEMBER 30, 2012
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE NINE-MONTH PERIOD ENDED DECEMBER 31, 2012